On the quasi-isometric classification of locally compact groups: Towards a quasi-isometric classification of amenable hyperbolic groups

-\begin{conj} Let $H=N\rtimes\R$ be a purely real Heintze group of dimension $\ge 2$, i.e., a simply connected Lie group with $\R$ contracting the non-trivial simply connected nilpotent group $N$ with only real eigenvalues.
-Then either $H$ is isomorphic to a minimal parabolic subgroup in a simple Lie group of rank one, or $H$ is not quasi-isometric to any vertex-transitive finite valency graph. \end{conj}
+\begin{conj} Let $H=N\rtimes\R$ be a purely real Heintze group of dimension $\ge 2$.
+Then either $H$ is special, or $H$ is not quasi-isometric to any vertex-transitive finite valency graph. \end{conj}

-The special role played by those purely real Heintze that are ``accidentally" isomorphic to minimal parabolic subgroups in rank one groups make the conjecture delicate.
+\begin{remark} The special role played by those purely real Heintze that are ``accidentally" special make the conjecture delicate. \end{remark}

-\begin{lem} Assume that $H$ is a purely real Heintze group of dimension $\ge 2$ and is not isomorphic to minimal parabolic in a simple Lie group of rank 1.
+\begin{lem} Assume that $H$ is a non-special purely real Heintze group of dimension $\ge 2$ .
 Then any CGLC group $G$ quasi-isometric to $H$ is either focal hyperbolic of connected type (as defined in \S\ref{fhco}), or is compact-by-(totally disconnected).
 If moreover $H$ satisfies Conjecture \ref{nnpr}, then $G$ is focal hyperbolic of connected type. \end{lem} \begin{proof} If $G$ is focal, its boundary is a sphere, it is of connected type.

 Otherwise $G$ is of general type.
-By Theorem \ref{cqi}, $H$ is not quasi-isometric to a rank 1 symmetric space of non-compact type and therefore $G$ is compact-by-(totally disconnected).
+By Theorem \ref{cqi}, $H$ is not quasi-isometric to a rank 1 symmetric space of noncompact type and therefore $G$ is compact-by-(totally disconnected).
 In particular, $H$ is quasi-isometric to a vertex-transitive connected finite valency graph, and this is a contradiction in case Conjecture \ref{nnpr} holds. \end{proof}

 Using a number of results reviewed above, we can relate the two conjectures.